 There’s a certain kind of hotel out there — typically near a beach, sometimes on an island, occasionally in a jungle — that is designed for the specific purpose of helping you lie back, relax, and just be unconcerned for a while.
 It might have a thatch roof and thick wood beams, it might have flowing linens and a boatload of shiplap, it might have large open windows and sea views and a refreshing cross breeze.
 In other words, it might look a lot like the ten hotels below — some of our favorite new examples of the form.
 After a stressful year, this is the kind of reward you deserve.

-A new generation of impeccably conceived and designed boutique hotels is changing the face of the Mexican hospitality scene, and this one is the antidote to the overly polished resorts of Cancún.
+A new generation of impeccably conceived and designed boutique hotels is changing the face of the Mexican hospitality scene, and this one, fresh off a thorough renovation that more than doubled the resort’s size, is the antidote to the overly polished resorts of Cancún.
 With its rustic, handmade look and its homey atmosphere, Be Tulum steps aside and lets you enjoy the beauty of its setting.

 Labuan Bajo, Indonesia

 Waecicu Beach is perfectly picturesque, and Plataran Komodo’s oceanfront villas look out over the islands that rise dramatically out of the waters of the Flores Sea.
 Even the most basic villas are more than luxurious enough, and as you ascend the scale they quickly cross over into extravagance, adding private gardens, outdoor bathrooms, and even private pools.